 The outcome may be that there is a benefit to the related party, but this is not a financial benefit that is capable of being quantified.
 In such a case, we accept that, in effect, the percentage ratio is zero.
-This means the transaction would be considered a small transaction within the meaning of paragraph 1 of the Annex to LR 11 and the related party transaction rules will not apply.
+This means the related party transaction rules will not apply.